kin-labs/kin-developer-docs-old/docs/index.md

 useCases:
 - header: How is Kin Used?
-  text: See how our top earning apps use Kin to their advantage
+  text: See how our top earning apps use Kin to their advantage.
   graphicUrl: "/_assets/kin_sticker.png"
   link: /use-cases/